 FACULTY ATHLETICS REPRESENTATIVE

 The Faculty Athletics Representative (FAR) is a member of the faculty who is designated to represent the University and the faculty in relationships with the NCAA and the conference offices.
 The FAR is also a link between Intercollegiate Athletics and the faculty in addition to the link provided by the Athletics Advisory Board.
-Dr. Bob Hanyak of the Speech-Language Pathology Department is Pacific’s FAR.
-He is available to meet with any student-athlete regarding issues of concern, academic or otherwise.
-He is a good resource for student-athletes because of his experience and his position does not report to Intercollegiate Athletics.
+Pacific's FAR is Dr. Louise Stark from the school of Engineering and Computer Science.
+She is available to meet with any student-athlete regarding issues of concern, academic or otherwise, and is a good resource both because of her experience and because her position does not report to Intercollegiate Athletics.
+Dr. Stark can be reached at 209-946-3071 or via email at email@example.com

 LIFE SKILLS PROGRAMMING